vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 Although manuscript A generally contains better readings than B, they not infrequently agree in readings that require emendation, [[4]] indicating that they are derived from closely related sources which bear the defective text of an original common source.
 The main evidence to support this view is the condition of the first section of our text.
 Thus, whereas the length of the succeeding sections corresponds to that stated in the colophons, the first section which Vāmanadatta himself says is 160 verses long, runs into not more than 138.
 This discrepency can be partially, at least, accounted for by the loss of the initial portion of the text.
 Thus, the beginning lacks the usual benedictory verse and starts very abruptly so that even though both manuscripts agree, there can be little doubt that the original text did not begin this way.

-Further evidence to suggest this is found in the Lakṣmitantra.
+Further evidence to suggest this is found in the Lakṣmītantra.
 The fourteenth chapter of this Tantra quotes extensively from the first section of our text.[^4-1]

 [^4-1]: See below, p.
 30-4.